Presenting Mr & Mrs – Confetti and Congratulations

 A Friendly Nudge to Keep the Day Flowing

-The moment after the confetti throwing can be a time when the wedding party is confused as to what to do next.
-Every guest is reticent to be the first to offer congratulations and the couple may look to their photographer as if to say, “What now!”
+The moment after the confetti throwing can be when the wedding party is confused about what to do next.
+Every guest is reluctant to be the first to offer congratulations, and the couple may look to their photographer as if to say, “What now!”

 At moments like this, I am very quick to suggest that guests offer their congratulations.
 Your photographer is the person on hand with the experience to be able to know what should happen and be able to advise and keep the day running smoothly with few pregnant pauses.